samthebest/dump/convention-guidlines.md

 #### private

 Please avoid private unless you really have a class that has some private mutable state (which is rare in FP).
 Even if you do have mutable volatile state in a class do not use private methods.
-If you class, say class A, needs to encapsulate private mutable volatile state, that wrap that state in another class B with public methods.
+If you class, say class A, needs to encapsulate private mutable volatile state, that wrap that state in another class B with public methods - this makes the API to class A clear without unnecessarily restricting usage.
 Then you can have a private B field in A.  Usually in functional and open source programming private is never needed.

 #### Interfaces / traits / abstractions